Keys to the VIP

-Keys to the VIP (A Professional League for Players) was a reality-television, comedy game show that aired on the Comedy Network and Fuse TV.
+Keys to the VIP (A Professional League for Players) is a Canadian reality television comedy game show that aired on the Comedy Network and Fuse TV.
 The game involved two self-proclaimed players competing against each other to pick up women in a real bar.
 The two contestants went against each other in rounds to complete different objectives all related to seducing women.
-Hidden cameras recorded all the action that occurred, with four "expert" pick up artists judging to decide which of the two contestants did better picking up women during a round.
+Hidden cameras recorded all the action that occurred, with four "expert" pickup artists judging to decide which of the two contestants did better picking up women during a round.
 The winner was the contestant that wins at least two out of the three rounds, and went on to win a party in a private VIP room with a select group of friends.

-Hosts / Judges
+Hosts and judges

-The 4 hosts who oversaw the progress of the contestants across the town in Kai Lounge.
-Their personalities descend from the 4 corners of the male psyche.
+The four hosts who oversaw the progress of the contestants across the town in Kai Lounge.
+Their personalities descend from the four corners of the male psyche.